 The Raw Reflection Render Element stores reflection information calculated from the materials' reflection values in the scene.
 Surfaces with no reflection values set in their materials will contain no information in the render element, which means these areas will render as black.
-When the Raw Reflection Render Element is multiplied by the Reflection Filter (vrayRE_Reflection_Filter), the Reflection (vrayRE_Reflection) Render Element is produced.
+When the Raw Reflection Render Element is multiplied by the Reflection Filter, the Reflection Render Element is produced.

-vrayRE_Raw_Reflection gives the full reflection of objects reflecting in the scene, while the reflection filter vrayRE_Reflection_Filter sets how much of that reflection should come through in the composite.
+Raw Reflection gives the full reflection of objects reflecting in the scene, while the reflection filter Reflection Filter sets how much of that reflection should come through in the composite.
 In other words, the filter defines the strength of the reflection, while the raw image defines what is being reflected in the image.
-When these two elements are multiplied, the true level of reflection is given as the vrayRE_Reflection Render Element.
+When these two elements are multiplied, the true level of reflection is given as the Reflection Render Element.
 By using these component parts of the reflection, you can fine-tune the reflection in your final composite.

 Denoise – Enables the render element's denoising, provided the Denoiser render element is present.

 Consider for Anti-Aliasing – When enabled, anti-aliasing will be used where possible.

 Color Mapping – When enabled, the Color Mapping options in the render settings will be applied to the current render channel.

 Derive Raw Channels – Generates data in the raw channels by combining the respective color and the filter color channels.